RunestoneInteractive/rs/docs/source/developing.rst

 Many problems can be traced back to bad or missing environment variables.
 Make sure to review that section and check your `.env` file for errors or typos.

+Use `docker compose ps` to check the status of the running services.

 You are trying to run the `runestone build` command but it fails with a stack trace, or you get command not found, or...
 If you get a "command not found" error the most likely cause of that is that you have not activated the virtual environment.
 Make sure that you have activated the **rs** virtual environment with the command `poetry shell`  when you are in the `/path/to/rs` folder.

 If you get an error when you are running runestone the first thing to do is to make sure you are running the version of the command you think you are running.
 Run the command `which runestone`, it should tell show you something like `/path/to/rs/.venv/bin/runestone`  If the error indicates that a package or module is missing, make sure you update the virtual environment as described above.